Cold start performance

 square.keep_warm(0)

-Some work is done only the first time that a function is invoked, but used on every subsequent invocation.
-This is amortized work.
+Some work is done the first time that a function is invoked but can be used on every subsequent invocation.
+This is amortized work done at initialization.

 For example, you may be using a large pre-trained model whose weights need to be loaded from disk to memory the first time it is used.